IanChen83/Termi/study/ls.md

 * -1
   list one file per line.
 Avoid '\n' with -q or -b

-* --help display this help and exit

-* --version
-  output version information and exit

 ### Aditional Help Messages for Options
 * The SIZE argument is an integer and optional unit (example: 10K is 10*1024).
 Units are K,M,G,T,P,E,Z,Y (powers of 1024) or KB,MB,... (powers of 1000).